 Next Council meeting:

 Due to current restrictions this meeting will be held via Zoom.
-Apply to the Parish Clerk at email@example.com for invitation
+Apply to the Parish Clerk at email@example.com for an invitation

 Extract taken from Dorsetshire Illustrated - Chantry Press 1990 - Motcombe is a scattered village and parish in the North of the County near Shaftesbury.
 Reached from the outside world by way of the aforementioned town or Semley.
 It has a population of 1,500.
 Industries are agricultural and dairy.